ysun98/Contributions/CONTRIBUTING.md

 * If the build report indicates problems, modify your package and commit changes to the default branch of your GitHub repository.
-Committing to the default branch will trigger another build report.
+Pushing to the default branch will trigger another build report, **if** the pushed commits include a version bump.
   If there are problems that you do not understand, seek help on the [bioc-devel][9] mailing list.

 * Once your package builds and checks without errors or (avoidable)